How Are Plastic Bottles Made?

 Environmental Impacts of Plastic Bottle Production

-1. Fossil Fuel Consumption and Greenhouse Gas Emissions
+1. Fossil Fuel Consumption & Greenhouse Gas Emissions

-• Raw Material Extraction: The production of plastic bottles relies heavily on fossil fuels, such as petroleum and natural gas.
-Extracting these resources contributes to greenhouse gas emissions and climate change.
+• Raw Material Extraction – Producing plastic bottles relies heavily on fossil fuels, contributing to greenhouse gas emissions.

 2. Water Usage